-If you must install a booster seat in the front passenger seat, move the passenger seat to the rearmost position.
+If you must install a booster seat in the front seat, follow these steps:

-- 1. Turn the seatback tilt cancel switch to the CANCEL position.
-(Roadster models only) - 2.
-Position the booster seat on the seat.
+- Turn the air bag ON/OFF switch to the OFF position. - 2.
+Move the seat to the rearmost position. - Position the booster seat on the seat.
 Only place it in a front facing direction.
-Always follow the booster seat manufacturer's instructions.

-- 3. The booster seat should be positioned on the vehicle seat so that it is stable.
+Always follow the booster seat manufacturer's instructions. - 4.
+The booster seat should be positioned on the vehicle seat so that it is stable.
 If necessary, adjust or remove the head restraint to obtain the correct booster seat fit.
 See "Head restraint adjustment" earlier in this section.
 If the head restraint is removed, store it in a secure place.
 Be sure to install the head restraint when the booster seat is removed.
 If the seating position does not have an adjustable head restraint and it is interfering with the proper booster seat fit, try a different booster seat. - Position the lap portion of the seat belt low and snug on the child's hips.
 Be sure to follow the booster seat manufacturer's instructions for adjusting the belt routing.

-- 5. Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
+- 6. Pull the shoulder belt portion of the seat belt toward the retractor to take up extra slack.
 Be sure the shoulder belt is positioned across the top, middle portion of the child's shoulder.
-Be sure to follow the booster seat manufacturer's instructions for adjusting the belt routing. - Follow the warnings, cautions and instructions for properly fastening a seat belt shown in the "Three-point type seat belt with retractor" earlier in this section. - 7.
-If the booster seat is installed in the front passenger seat, turn the ignition switch to the ON position.
-The front passenger air bag status light passed may or may not illuminate depending on the size of the child and the type of booster seat used.
-See "Front passenger air bag and status light" later in this section.
+Be sure to follow the booster seat manufacturer's instructions for adjusting the belt routing. - Follow the warnings, cautions and instructions for properly fastening a seat belt shown in the "Three-point type seat belt with retractor" earlier in this section.